Whether you’re looking to move to Colorado

 If you’re moving to Colorado from another state

 Changing your address if you are moving to Colorado from another state is a bit more complicated.
-As you’ll be applying for a new Colorado driver’s license, you will only be able to complete this process in person at the DMV.
+As you’ll be applying for a new Colorado driver’s license

-within 30 days of moving to the state.
+, you can only complete this process in person at the DMV.
+If you are new to Colorado, you must change your address within 30 days of moving to the state.
 If you own your vehicle, you will need to register your car within 90 days.
-Before stopping by your local DMV

-, make sure you have all of the necessary documents, such as your Social Security number and proof of address.
+, make sure you have all the necessary documents, such as your Social Security number and proof of address.
 You will be asked to provide your: Proof of legal presence in the United States

 To prove these requirements, you may bring your passport or birth certificate for the first three and a Social Security card, W-2 form, or Medicare card to certify the fourth.
 For the fifth requirement, you can use anything from a pay stub to a credit card statement or a utility bill to show your residence at your new address.

-, you will need to apply for a new Colorado driver’s license.
-You will need to pay the driver’s license fee
+When you stop by your nearest DMV, you will need to apply for a new Colorado driver’s license.
+You will need to pay the driver’s license fee of $30.87 if you are 21 years of age or older.

-of $30.87 if you are 21 years of age or older.
 Other steps for a Colorado change of address

 .
 How to notify your insurance company of your Colorado change of address

-To avoid a potential lapse in coverage, be sure to notify your car insurance provider of your change in address.
-Often, simply making a call to your provider and providing them with your new address will do the trick.
+To avoid a potential lapse in coverage, be sure to notify your car insurance

+provider of your change in address.
+Often, simply calling your provider and providing them with your new address will do the trick.
 Why notifying your insurance company of a change of address is so important

 Acclimating to a new city is stressful enough—the last thing you want is to get pulled over and realize your old insurance policy doesn’t cover you in your new state.